bytecodealliance/javy/docs/complex-data-types-in-wasm-functions.md

 }
 ```

-In the WebAssembly instance when receiving a byte array from an exported function, you can use the `std::slice::from_raw_parts` function to get the slice.
+In the WebAssembly instance when receiving a byte array in the exported function, you can use the `std::slice::from_raw_parts` function to get the slice.

 ```rust
 #[export_name = "your_fn"]